devisn/collapseos-uxn/README.md

 bytes long, making the forth image end up at `$0800`).

 It has been tested in the latest version of the UXN32 emulator (2022-04-26).

+## Console access (devisn)

+All ROM versions in this fork receive input from .Console/read in addition to reading .Controller/key.

+There are two additional versions, collapseos-con, and cos-lite-con, that produce output through .Console/write instead of the Collapse OS Grid subsystem.
+Therefore they don't require Varvara Screen device to be usable.

+This has been tested using the (2023-04-16) [uxnemu](https://git.sr.ht/~rabbits/uxn) snapshot built under Windows MSYS2 with the --console option.

+I hope to use this port for further low-tech Collapse OS porting.

 ## Download